 Despite its off-roader styling, the Active isn’t available with four-wheel drive, but does have a Slippery drive mode should you find yourself on a road without much traction.

-Inside the layout is identical to the Fiesta hatchback, but features some body-coloured accents to brighten things up.
+Inside the layout is identical to the Fiesta hatchback, but features some body-coloured accents to brighten things up on particular trims.

 There’s also a pair of comfortable and supportive front seats with the same colour scheme, and fabrics made specially for this car to fit in with potential customers' active, outdoorsy lifestyles.